 How can I best support Tearfund’s work today?

-In recent weeks we’ve faced some difficult decisions, including postponing or cancelling events and opportunities to share stories of Tearfund’s work publicly.
+Since the start of the outbreak we’ve faced some difficult decisions, including postponing or cancelling events and opportunities to share stories of Tearfund’s work publicly.
 We are concerned about what happens if we receive fewer donations, and what effect this would have on people living in poverty.

 We are doing all we can to make sure we can continue to follow Jesus where the need is greatest, bringing practical help and powerful hope to the most vulnerable people, just as we have been doing for over fifty years.
 This is only possible thanks to the prayers and gifts of people like you.